Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Introduction

+Implementing this strategy requires integrating traditional numerical PDE solvers, such as Finite Element Methods (FEM) or Finite Difference Methods (FDM), with PyTorch.
+The integration has raised much attention recently.
+For instance, Torch-FEniCS \cite{2019torchfenics} is an interface to PyTorch, allowing data (solution, source term) to be passed as \texttt{torch.Tensor} to FEniCS modules. \cite{2019torchfenics} is implemented taking advantage of FEniCS-adjoint package~\cite{2013FarrellHamFunkeEtAlSISC}, which supports auto-differentiation (AD) for problems like shape optimizations using FEM solvers.
+However, Torch-FEniCS has to pass numpy arrays to PyTorch \texttt{nn.Module} with a non-native implementation.\footnote{Torch-FEniCS uses the \texttt{torch.from\_numpy} function, which converts numpy's \texttt{ndarray} to \texttt{torch.Tensor}, see Line 69 here: \url{https://github.com/barkm/torch-fenics/blob/master/torch_fenics/torch_fenics.py\#L69}, that cannot preserve the gradient nor the computational graph, if any, associated with the original numpy tensor, unless the gradient tensors are mannually assigned along withtheir graph history in PyTorch, which is vastly inferior to a native implementation.}

-Integrating traditional numerical methods such as FEM or FDM with PyTorch has raised much attention recently.
-For instance, Torch-FEniCS \cite{2019torchfenics} already releases an interface to PyTorch, allowing models defined in FEniCS to be used as modules in PyTorch.
-In \cite{2023femnets} FE shape functions in FEniCS are represented by special NNs to produce new shape functions.
-A close work is PyTorch-FEA \cite{2023pytorchfea}, a FEM solver package specifically for human aorta biomechanics, incorporating PyTorch's automatic differentiation (AD) system for both forward and inverse problems.
-However, this package lacks a fully object-oriented design, in the sense that FEM objects such as meshes and function spaces are not encapsulated as native PyTorch objects or modules.
-While PyTorch-FEA utilizes PyTorch's tensor data type, it still relies on looping operations during matrix assembly.
-Magnum.np \cite{2023magnumnp} implements finite-difference methods on PyTorch and also benefits from the AD to solve inverse problems.
-In \cite{2025NeuralSEM}, the authors novelly combined the strength of PINN and high-order spectral element to obtain a robust simulation of Navier-Stokes equations.
-Notably, there is a lightweight modular C++ library for FEM, named MFEM \cite{2021mfem}, enabling flexible PDE solutions through customizable components like mesh, discretization, solvers and auto-differentiation.
-With Version 4.0, MFEM added GPU support, facilitated by a novel backend system and optimized kernels, which work in conjunction with a memory manager to ensure efficient memory handling across diverse computing environments.
+Additionally, in \cite{2023femnets,2025LiXiangChenHeaneyDargaville,1994TakeuchiKosugi}, FE shape functions are represented by NNs, which benefits both applications and theoretical understandings.
+A close work is PyTorch-FEA \cite{2023pytorchfea}: a FEM solver package incorporates PyTorch's AD for both forward and inverse problems, but it still relies on looping operations during matrix assembly.
+Magnum.np \cite{2023magnumnp} implements FDM on PyTorch and also benefits from the AD to solve inverse problems.
+In \cite{2025NeuralSEM}, a PINN is combined with a high-order spectral element method to obtain a robust simulation of Navier-Stokes equations.
+Notably, MFEM \cite{2021mfem} enables flexible PDE solutions through customizable components like mesh, discretization, solvers and AD, supported by GPUs.
 However, to the best of our knowledge, MFEM has not been upgraded to incorporate DL models so far.